Abhilasha17manyar/MovieProjectPython/ud036_StarterCode/README.md

 **fresh_tomatoes.py** : It contains the style and scripting for page and open new dialog for the movie trailer.

-**media.pyfile**  : it cintains the class and its method to launch the trailer of movie.
+**media.pyfile**  : it contains the class and its method to launch the trailer of movie.